j186cm85kg/sample/README.md

  - My name is *jaeyeon Cho.*
 I want to make a social venture company.
 And I will study 'IT Based healthcare' during 2~3grades.
-When i was young, I paid attention about law, politics, volunteer, return the value for world society But now I'm in University of science & technology.
+When i was young, I paid attention about law, politics, volunteer, return the value for world society.
+But now I'm in University of science & technology.
 So, I want to make a return for society as my knowledge, technology(detailed biomedical engineering & healthcare).
 This is me.